GeoPlatform/client-api/README.md

 functionality to speed up your application's integration with the GeoPlatform.

 This library is framework _flexible_.
-The default implementations require JQuery to facilitate AJAX XHR requests with the GeoPlatform API hosts.
+The default implementations require Axios to facilitate AJAX XHR requests with the GeoPlatform API hosts.
-Alternatively, implementations for Angular 1.x and NodeJS are provided.
+Alternatively, implementations for Angular 1.x, Angular 8+ and NodeJS are provided.

-__Note:__ The JQuery and Angular implementations require an Internet browser environment and the NodeJS implementation requires a NodeJS environment of at least 6.9 or later.

 ## Table of Contents
 - [Dependencies and Requirements](#dependencies-and-requirements)